UniversalDependencies/docs/_en/dep/obl-npmod.md

 udver: '2'
 ---

+**⚠️ DEPRECATED: Beginning with the version 2.15 release, most English corpora will use the new [obl:unmarked]() relation instead. ⚠️**

 This relation is a subtype of the [obl]() relation, which captures the following cases where something syntactically a noun phrase is used as an adverbial modifier in a sentence: